Razielhell/Meta-Generation/README.md

 <a name="structure-Documentation"></a>
 ### 1.1 Documentation

+This directory contains the project's documentation, which may include user manuals, installation guides, or technical specifications.

 <a name="1.2"></a>
 <a name="structure-Oculus"></a>
 ### 1.2 Oculus

+If this project is intended for use with Oculus devices, this subdirectory may contain specific documentation related to Oculus integration.

 <a name="1.3"></a>
 <a name="structure-Plugins"></a>
 ### 1.3 Plugins

+This directory contains any plugins or external libraries used by the project.

 <a name="1.4"></a>
 <a name="structure-ProjectReferences"></a>
 ### 1.4 ProjectReferences

+This directory contains subdirectories with different types of assets used in the project.

+* Art
+This subdirectory contains all of the project's art assets, such as
+- materials,
+- models,
+- shaders,
+- and textures.

+* Audio
+This subdirectory contains all of the project's audio assets, such as
+- AudioClips,
+- AudioMixers, and
+- music.

+* Prefabs
+This subdirectory contains all of the project's prefabs, which are reusable game objects that can be used to quickly add functionality to a scene.

+* Scripts
+This subdirectory contains all of the project's scripts, which are used to define the game's logic and functionality.

 <a name="1.5"></a>
 <a name="structure-Resources"></a>
 ### 1.5 Resources

+This directory contains miscellaneous resources that do not fit into any of the other directories, such as fonts, sprites, or configuration files.

 <a name="1.6"></a>
 <a name="structure-Scenes"></a>
 ### 1.6 Scenes

+This directory contains all of the project's scenes, which are the individual levels or screens that make up the game.

+- [ProjectName]
+This subdirectory contains the scenes for the project, organized by project name.

+- Scene
+This subdirectory contains the scene files for the project.

+- [Project LightingData]
+This subdirectory contains the LightingData and NavMesh files for the project, which are used to define the lighting and navigation data for the game.

 <a name="1.7"></a>
 <a name="structure-StreamingAssets"></a>
 ### 1.7 StreamingAssets

+This directory contains any streaming assets used by the project, such as databases or other files used to store game data.

+- Hero.db3
+If the project includes a database, this file may contain the database used by the project.

 <a name="1.8"></a>
 <a name="structure-XR"></a>
 ### 1.8 XR
+This directory may contain any files related to XR (Extended Reality) integration, such as scripts or documentation.

 # Hero Cross Reality Application - Hierarchy Structure
 This section describes the hierarchy of the game objects in the Unity project and their prerequisites.